Couapy/Toi/README.md

 ### Database configuration

-By default, django will use `db.sqlite3` database file.
-If you want to switch to a mysql configuration, please edit the database variable in *Toi/settings.py* and create a `database.conf` like this:
+Please create a `database.conf` like this to configuration the database connection:

 ~~~~Properties
 [client]